raft

 README:

-[!IMPORTANT] The vector search and clustering algorithms in RAFT are being migrated to a new library dedicated to vector search called cuVS.
-We will continue to support the vector search algorithms in RAFT during this move, but will no longer update them after the RAPIDS 24.06 (June) release.
-We plan to complete the migration by RAPIDS 24.10 (October) release and will be removing them altogether in the 24.12 (December) release.
+[!IMPORTANT] The vector search and clustering algorithms in RAFT have been formally migrated to a new library dedicated to vector search called cuVS.
+The headers for the vector search and clustering algorithms in RAFT will remain for a bried period, but will no longer be tested, benchmarked, included in the pre-compiled libraft binary, or otherwise updated after the 24.12 (December 2024) release.
+We will be removing these headers altogether in a future release.
+It is strongly suggested to use cuVS for these routines, which include any headers in the

 - Useful Resources